Tips to a Successful Recruiting Visit

 - Provide opportunities for questions and networking.

-- Please stay in touch with Dottie Carlson, ILR Recruiting Coordinator, if you have any changes, questions or concerns.
+- Please stay in touch with Zach Olsen, ILR Recruiting Coordinator, if you have any changes, questions or concerns.

 - Notify students regarding decisions and next steps in a timely manner.
 Students rely on the response dates you've established to make good decisions while considering their options.
 Employers who adhere to well-established and short timelines impress upon the student that they are truly interested in their candidacy.